-People use Facebook to share their stories, see the world through the eyes of others and connect with friends and family.
-Here’s some tips to help everyone feel safe when using Facebook.
+People use Facebook and New Zealand social media to share their stories, see the world through the eyes of others and connect with friends and family.
+Here’s some tips to help everyone ensure Facebook safety when on Facebook and other social media accounts in NZ.

 Worried about a post on Facebook